-If you are already enrolled, you can estimate your tuition fee for 2014 based on the courses (subjects) you are enrolled in.
-You may find this fee estimate table (PDF, 16KB) useful for adding up the individual course fees.
+If you are already enrolled, you can estimate your tuition fee based on the courses (subjects) you are enrolled in.
+This fee estimate table (PDF, 16KB) may help you add up your individual course fees.

 - Locate the course codes for the courses you are enrolled in.
 You can find your enrolment details by logging into myHub through myUoN, or check the requirements of your program in the degree finder under the handbook tab.